 Structure of DNA

 DNA is transcribed during protein synthesis, in which one strand of DNA is used as a template against which messenger RNA (mRNA) is synthesized.
 RNA has the same base pairs as DNA, except that uracil (U) replaces thymine (T).
-Parts of mRNA travel from the nucleus to the cytoplasm and then to the ribosome, where protein synthesis occurs.
+Parts of mRNA travel from the nucleus to the cytoplasm and then to a ribosome, where protein synthesis occurs.
 Transfer RNA (tRNA) brings each amino acid back to the ribosome where it is added to the growing polypeptide chain in a sequence determined by the mRNA.
 As a chain of amino acids is assembled, it folds upon itself to create a complex 3-dimensional structure under the influence of nearby chaperone molecules.

 The code in DNA is written in triplets containing 3 of the 4 possible nucleotides.
-Specific amino acids are coded by specific triplets.
+Specific amino acids are coded by specific triplets termed codons.
 Because there are 4 nucleotides, the number of possible triplets is 43 (64).
 Because there are only 20 amino acids, there are redundant (extra) triplet combinations.
 Some triplets code for the same amino acids as other triplets.
 Other triplets may code for elements such as instructions to start or stop protein synthesis and the order in which to combine and assemble amino acids.

 Genes consist of exons and introns.
 Exons code for amino acid components of the final protein.
 Introns contain other information that affects control and speed of protein production.
 Exons and introns together are transcribed onto mRNA, but the segments transcribed from introns are later spliced out.
 Many factors regulate transcription, including antisense RNA, which is synthesized from the DNA strand that is not transcribed into mRNA.
 In addition to DNA, chromosomes contain histones and other proteins that affect gene expression (which proteins and how many proteins are synthesized from a given gene).